Swordfish90/cheap-upscaling-triangulation/algorithms/cut2.md

 # CUT2

-In CUT2, we sample a 4x4 window without the corners and we extract their luma value.
+We sample a 4x4 window without the corners and we extract their luma value.

 ```
        P01 -- P02